multi-vit/head-first-java/README.md

 - A class describes how to make an object of that class type.
 A class is like a blueprint
 - An object can take care of itself, you don't have to know or care *how* the object does it
 - An object **knows** things and **does** things
-- Things an object knows about itself are called **instance variables**
-- They represent the *state* of an object
+- Things an object knows about itself are called **instance variables** - they represent the *state* of an object
-- Things an object does are called **methods**.
-They represent the *behaviour* of an object
+- Things an object does are called **methods** - they represent the *behaviour* of an object
 - When you create a class, you may also want to create a separate test class that you'll use to create objects of your new class type
 - A class can **inherit** instance variables and methods from a more abstract **superclass**